Thomas Rhea: Political career

 Laffoon backed Rhea as his successor in 1935.
 When Rhea and Laffoon traveled to Washington, D.C. for a meeting with President Franklin D. Roosevelt, Lieutenant Governor Chandler was left as acting governor.
 Chandler called the General Assembly into a special session to vote on a mandatory primary bill.
 Laffoon returned to the state and tried to invalidate the call, but being stymied by the state courts, agreed to a primary bill that required a runoff if no candidate received a majority.
 Laffoon believed that aging J. C. W. Beckham would once again run against Rhea in the Democratic primary and that a double primary would wear him down.

 Beckham did not run in the primary, however; Chandler did.
 Attacking Laffoon's administration, especially the sales tax he enacted, Chandler derided Rhea as "Sales Tax Tom" and promised to save the state from "Ruby, Rhea, and Ruin".
 Rhea brought in Earle C. Clements to manage his campaign.
 Promising a business-like administration that would include fiscal reforms, Rhea charged that Chandler was "the Shadow Man" for Ben Johnson.
 Laffoon sent state troops into pro-Chandler Harlan County, intimidating voters into voting for Rhea.

 In the first round of balloting, Rhea achieved a 19,000-vote plurality over Chandler, but it was not enough to avoid a runoff.
 In the runoff, Chandler won by a vote of 260,573 to 234,124.
 After his primary loss, Rhea bolted the Democratic party and supported Republican King Swope for governor.
 In the general election, Chandler defeated Swope to win the governorship.

 Later life and death

-Rhea became a mentor for his campaign manager, Earle Clements, who led an anti-Chandler faction of the Democratic Party for the next two decades.
-When Chandler challenged incumbent senator Alben Barkley in 1938, both Rhea and Clements backed Barkley.
+Rhea became a mentor for his campaign manager, Earle Clements, who more or less led an anti-Chandler faction of the Democratic Party for the next 25 years.
+When Chandler challenged Sen. Alben Barkley in 1938, Rhea and Clements backed Barkley.
 Rhea also supported John Y. Brown, Sr. against Chandler ally Keen Johnson in the 1939 gubernatorial election.

 In 1941, Rhea was again elected sheriff of Logan County and became chair of the state sheriffs board.
-He continued his service as sheriff until 1945.
+When Clements out-organized Rhea and Second district U.S. Rep. B. M. Vincent in advance of the 1944 congressional primary, Rhea resigned his $150-per-month job as field secretary for Vincent, and Vincent withdrew from the race, handing the nomination to Clements.
+Rhea continued his service as sheriff through 1945.
 He died at his home in Russellville on April 16, 1946.
 He was buried in Maple Grove Cemetery in Russellville.
 On the occasion of his death, an article in the Louisville Courier-Journal opined that "he was a figure whose like will not be seen again in Kentucky politics."